 If you prefer a chunkier soup, only puree half of the soup.

-Mushroom soup tastes delicious topped with grated parmesan cheese or stir in a tablespoon of nutritional yeast.
+Keto mushroom soup tastes delicious topped with grated parmesan cheese or stir in a tablespoon of nutritional yeast.

 Other possible toppings: chopped parsley or chives.